 Contracts (3), Torts (3), Crimes (1), Constitutional Criminal Law (1), Criminal Procedure (1), Evidence (3), elective course (1) and either Civil Procedure (3) or Property (3) or Conflicts of Law and an additional elective.
 Foreign Law Degree applicants also have the option of completing the entire admissions process and applying to matriculate as a regular NSL student for a law degree from NSL.

-A student must attend at least two nights each week in the Cooper and Henry Terms and 2 (two) years of Moot Court on an alternate night in order to complete the course of study in four years.
-Part-time students must be registered for a minimum of 6 credits during Cooper or Henry terms or they will be dropped for non-attendance.
+A student must attend at least two nights each week in the Cooper Term and 2 (two) years of Moot Court on an alternate night in order to complete the course of study in four years.
+Part-time students must be registered for a minimum of 6 credits during Cooper term or they will be dropped for non-attendance.
 All students must complete 48 credits with a GPA of at least 2.25 to graduate.
 Students failing to maintain a GPA of 2.25 while matriculating will be placed on Academic Probation and must remain at that level to retake courses to improve the GPA.
 If at the end of the next term, the GPA is still below 2.25, the student will be academically dismissed.

 The law school provides a broad curriculum that challenges and develops students’ analytical, communication and legal skills.
 The 48 credit hours required for the J.D. degree require four years to complete.